google/earthengine-catalog/docs/adding_datasets.md

 every jsonnet file.
 Mark all but the most recent versions with `"gee_status":
 "deprecated"`.

-1. Don't create new single-use keywords.
+1. Don't create new single-dataset keywords.
 If you feel a new keyword would make sense, propose other existing datasets where it should also be added.